-To establish a safe zone for demolition, contractors have created a perimeter around the car park to allow the work to take place.
+To establish a safe zone for demolition and construction, contractors have created a perimeter around the car park to allow the work to take place.
 This means there are single lane closures on Collin Street, Middle Hill and Canal Street, with the section of Carrington Street between Canal and Collin Streets closed entirely to traffic, which will affect buses and taxis only.

 The road improvements the council has undertaken in the last year or so have aimed to reduce congestion once these works start.
 The Southern Relief Route, established in June 2016 and now covered by double red lines to prevent cars stopping, can provide a suitable alternative route for most traffic coming through the Broadmarsh area.
 Improvements to London Road at the roundabout will mean traffic can flow more easily to the Southern Relief Route, and the works on Canal Street will maintain traffic flow from the north of the city, from Maid Marian Way down to Collin Street, Middle Hill and on to Canal Street.

 The City Council has undertaken these works to ensure traffic can still flow during these works, but the Broadmarsh area works are some of the biggest city centre regeneration works taking place in the UK.
 This means there will be some disruption, but the maps showing alternative routes have been designed to make sure people can still visit their families, commute and attend events around the city without getting caught in city centre traffic.

 Are the shops in intu Broadmarsh still open?